edgeimpulse/expert-projects/corrosion-detection-reterminal.md

 Once the dataset is uploaded, we are ready to train our model.
 This requires two important features: a processing block and a learning block.
 Documentation on Impulse Design can be [found here](https://docs.edgeimpulse.com/docs/edge-impulse-studio/create-impulse).

 We first click "Create Impulse".
-Here, set image width and heigh to 96x96; and Resize mode to Squash.
+Here, set image width and height to 96x96; and Resize mode to Squash.
 The Processing block is set to "Image" and the Learning block is "Transfer Learning (Images)".
 Click 'Save Impulse' to use this configuration as shown in below figure.
 We have used a 96x96 image size to lower the RAM usage, presented in [3].
 Higher resolution images will cause a subsequent increase in RAM usage when running the model.

 ![](.gitbook/assets/corrosion-detection-reterminal/impulse.jpg)